 Should you download the Bose Connect app?

-The Bose Connect app (iOS/Android) offers a lot of convenient options for controlling your SoundLink Revolve+ II.
+The Bose Connect app (iOS/Android) offers many convenient options for controlling your SoundLink Revolve+ II.
 You can use the app to hook up your speaker with other Bose SoundLink Bluetooth speakers with Party Mode or Stereo Mode.
 Party Mode plays the same audio output from both connected speakers, and Stereo Mode channels the right-panned audio to one speaker and the left-panned audio to the other.
 The app is also great for enabling and disabling voice prompts, setting the auto-off timer, and more.

 Bose SimpleSync lets you pair your SoundLink Revolve+ II Bluetooth speaker with Bose soundbars and home speakers.
 This comes in handy if you have a Bose multiroom home audio setup and just want to add this portable Bluetooth speaker on top of it.
 To connect the SoundLink Revolve+ II to your home audio ecosystem, you’ll need to use the Bose Music app (iOS/Android).
 Yes, it’s another app to get.
 Here, you’ll be able to group your speakers together for simultaneous playback in every room of your house.